 Highest Standards, Nationally Recognized:

 Since it is an illegal narcotic, it is very difficult for users to determine the actual strength or “purity” of a dose — a situation that makes overdosing increasingly likely with continued use.
 Most street heroin is cut with other dangerous chemicals like strychnine or other poisons, because illegal sellers seek to make more money by stretching their supply of the white or brown powder.
-Heroin can also be found in the form of a black sticky substance known as “black tar heroin.”
+Heroin can also be found in its unrefined form of a black sticky substance; this is known as “black tar heroin.”
 Heroin also increases risk of problems beyond addiction and possible overdose; for example, sharing needs or injection equipment can cause the transmission of HIV and other diseases.

 Like many addictive substances, regular heroin use can cause the need to increase the dosage in order to get high.
 It is with this growing tolerance that more distinctive physical symptoms of heroin abuse and addiction appear.

 At Avalon Malibu, treatment for heroin addiction begins with a carefully monitored detox process that incorporates our research-based therapies and treatments.
 We are licensed to treat adults in an inpatient setting in what is considered to be a ‘non-medical sub-acute detoxification.’
 Heroin withdrawal is a complicated process where the addict receives around-the-clock supervision.
 Withdrawal symptoms can begin a few hours to one day after sustained use of the drug stops, and we have licensed physicians that can prescribe medications to alleviate many of the physical symptoms of heroin withdrawal.